nurettincoban/diff2ai/README.md

 ## CLI at a glance

 - `review <ref>`: end‑to‑end — generate a diff from a branch/ref and immediately produce an AI prompt (default template).
+Add `--copy` to place the prompt on your clipboard.
+Use `--save-diff` if you also want the raw `.diff` file written.
 - `prompt <diff>`: render an AI prompt from an existing `.diff` file.
 - `diff [--staged]`: write a `.diff` from your working tree (or staged changes).
 - `show <sha>`: write a `.diff` for a specific commit.
 - `chunk <diff>`: split a large `.diff` into `batch_*.md` files + index.
-- `doctor`: diagnose repo state (dirty, behind/ahead, last fetch, etc.).

 Global flags (MVP):
 - `--no-interactive` Disable prompts (for CI/non‑TTY)